 Join your community’s Freecycle group to see if anyone’s in the market to send a few spare boxes your way.
 It’s completely free to join the group, and it’s a great way to connect with other members of your community.
 Even if you don’t find free moving boxes, it’s still a useful resource to know about as you begin to declutter your home before your move.

 Head on over to your local liquor store to grab some of the most durable boxes available.
 The best part about liquor boxes is that they typically come with a lid and handles which makes them perfect for protecting your valuables.
 Not only will collecting liquor boxes save you some money but they will also make for a smooth move.
 Grab your free moving boxes and treat yourself to a bottle of wine for all of your hard work while you’re at it!

 Large moving boxes can be few and far between if you don’t know where to look.
 If you’re struggling to find what you need, an auto supply store should be your go-to.
 Auto supply stores are sure to have plenty of larger boxes.
 Check out one of these stores, they’ll usually be happy for you to take their overflow of boxes off your hands.

 Reach out to someone who just moved

 Most recycling centers require that patrons break down their cardboard boxes.
-But, if you call in advance, you may be able to score a few free boxes.
-You may need to re-tape or re-fold the boxes back up, but it never hurts if it means saving a few pennies on your move here and there.
+However, if you call in advance, you may be able to salvage a few.
+You may need to re-tape or re-fold the boxes back up to get them ready for your move, but it never hurts if it means saving a few dollars.
 Check out where to find a recycling center near you.